rubysherpas/forem/README.md

 Run `bundle install` to install these gems.

-Once these gems are installed, run `rake forem:install` which will copy over any assets and migrations that are contained within the engine.
+Once these gems are installed, run `rake forem:install:migrations` which will copy over the migrations that are contained within the engine into your application, which will then need to be run using `rake db:migrate`.

 The final step that is required is to mount this engine in the application's `config/routes.rb` file:

     mount Forem::Engine, :at => "forem"

+This engine will then be accessible at `http://yoursite.com/forem`.

 ## Refinery CMS Integration